OneMoreSummer/academic-kickstart/content/post/why-it’s-important-to-consider-a-maximum-conversion-rate/index.md

 The only outcome where Q1 could have a CR higher than Q4 is when there are zero Q4s.
 If just 1 Q4 is selected then that is a CR of **20%**.
 In this instance even if all the remaining players were all Q1, the CR% for Q1 would only be **18%**.
 For Q1:Q4 at 8:2 CR is then 16% & 40% respectively and so on.

 **CRs for uneven groups cannot be compared.
 Each group has its own maximum CR and different values for every player selected.
 In this example each Q1 player adds just 2% but each Q4 player 20%.
-They are different scales.
-Perhaps a better comparison would be a percentage of Max CR?**
+They are different scales.**

 Thus, be very careful when comparing Conversion Rates with a starting imbalance in the cohort.